International School Rejected Your Special Needs Child in Japan — What to Do Next

 The Complete Framework

-The Japan Special Education Blueprint provides the full system knowledge you need to navigate this transition — from the legal framework (what the 2024 anti-discrimination amendment means for your child) through the shūgaku sōdan process, placement continuum details, individualized plan creation, cultural advocacy strategies, and the complete Japanese-English-Kanji SEN terminology glossary.
-When an international school closes a door, it's the roadmap for the system that's legally required to open one.
+The Japan Special Education Blueprint provides the full system knowledge you need to navigate this transition — from the legal framework (including the April 2024 private-business duty under the Act for Eliminating Discrimination against Persons with Disabilities) through the shūgaku sōdan process, placement continuum details, individualized plan creation, cultural advocacy strategies, and the complete Japanese-English-Kanji SEN terminology glossary.
+When an international school closes a door, it is a roadmap for navigating the municipal public-school placement process.

 Frequently Asked Questions